ethereum-optimism/community-hub/src/docs/governance/README.md

 ## How do I get involved?

-To check your eligibility for Airdrop #1, visit [the announcement page](https://app.optimism.io/governance).
+To check your eligibility for Airdrop #1 and claim your tokens visit [the airdrop app](https://app.optimism.io/airdrop/check).
-It is not possible to claim your tokens yet – follow [@optimismPBC](https://twitter.com/optimismPBC) for official updates on the upcoming airdrop date.

 Remember, this is the first drop of many.
 To improve your odds for future drops, get involved: